DIVD-NL/web-csirt/cases/DIVD-2026-00007/organisation-instructions.md

 * DIVD-2026-00007-SocGholish-admin-url_apexs.csv -> Apex domains and record counts of the url of compromised WordPress servers
 * DIVD-2026-00007-SocGholish-victim-email_apexs.csv -> Apex domains and record counts of the email addresses of victims of infostealer malware dropped by SocGholish
 * DIVD-2026-00007-SocGholish-victim-url_apexs.csv -> Apex domains and record counts of the target urls of accounts stolen by infostealers dropped by SocGholish

+The StealC archive contains two files:
+* DIVD-2026-00007-StealC-email_apexs.csv -> Apex domains and record counts of the email addresses of victims of the StealC infostealer
+* DIVD-2026-00007-StealC_apexs.csv -> Apex domains and record counts of the target urls of accounts stolen by the StealC infostealer

 ## What should I do if members of my organisation/constituency are in the apex files